tasdikrahman/tasdikrahman.me/_posts/2020-11-21-choosing-between-one-big-cluster-or-multiple-smaller-kubernetes-clusters.md

 The discussion was originally around costs and how much would it take to run one such large kubernetes cluster, but it went into a different direction altogether.

 So what should the decision be?
-Rather, we can take the part where we discuss a few things about both sides of the coin.
-While this post is not a recommendation on what one should do, but the idea is to guide you to take a more informed decision with the data points and constraints that you have.
+Rather, I would like to take the path, where we discuss a few things about both sides of the coin.
+While this post is not a recommendation on what one should do, but the idea is to guide you to take a more informed decision with the data points, trade-offs and constraints that you have.

 Before we start, big, here will be relative, but for the sake of this conversation, let's say you plan to run a cluster, with worker nodes greater than ~50 (this is a big cluster for me right now, more on the why part of it in a bit) and a small cluster for the context of this post is say, 5-10 worker nodes.